appserver-io/appserver/README.md

 * **Example** shows basic usage of services.
 You can reach it at `http://127.0.0.1:9080/example`

-* **Admin** appserver and app management `http://127.0.0.1:9080/admin`

 Start your favorite browser and have a look at what we can do. :) To pass the password barriers use the default login `appserver/appserver.i0`.

-You will see that we provide basic frontend implementations of services the appserver runtime provides.
-If you want to use these services yourself you should have a look into the code of our apps and read about [app development](<../basics/webapp-basics/app-deployment.md>).

-You might be curious about the different port we use.
-Per default the appserver will open several ports at which it's services are available.
-As we do not want to block (or be blocked by) other services we use ports of a higher range.

-As a default we use the following ports:

-* WebContainer
-    - Http-Server: `9080`
-    - Https-Server: `9443`
-    - WebSocketServer: `8589`

-* Persistence-MQ-Container
-    - PersistenceServer: `8585`
-    - PersistenceServer: `8587`

-You can change this default port mapping by using the [configuration file](<../basics/appserver-basics/the-appserver_xml-configuration-file.md>).
-If you are interested in our naming, you can see our container->server pattern, you might want to have a deeper look into our [architecture](<../basics/appserver-basics/architecture.md>)

 ## Start and Stop Scripts